 2. High PSI

-If your pool pressure gauge registers a PSI spike, that may be indicative of a problem with the filter cartridge.
-When the cartridge is excessively dirty, it strains the filter, which causes the PSI to rise.
 If dirt and debris are causing the issue, a quick cartridge cleaning should resolve it.
-But if that doesn’t work, you should contact a pool filter repair specialist who can inspect the component and advise you whether filter replacement is necessary.
+But if that doesn’t work, you should contact a pool filter repair specialist who can inspect the component and advise whether filter replacement is necessary.

 3. Flattened Filter Pleats

 When the polyester material that forms the cartridge becomes oversaturated with dirt or debris, the pleats will begin to deform, a process known as flattening.
-Flattened pleats can significantly restrict water flow, thereby limiting the filter’s cleaning capacity.
+Flattened pleats can significantly restrict water flow, limiting the filter’s cleaning capacity.

 4. Cartridge Collapse